 The name Cluj comes from Castrum Clus, first used in the 12-th century as the name of the citadel surrounding the city.
 Clus means "closed" in Latin and refers to the hills that surround the city.

-German merchants, who arrived here in the 12th century, rebuilt the medieval earthen walls of Clus in stone after the Tartar invasion of 1241.
-Known as Klausenburg to the Germans* and Kolosvar to the Hungarians, Cluj became Cluj Napoca in the 1970s, when the old Roman was added to emphasize its Daco-Roman origin.
+Known as Klausenburg to the Germans* and Kolosvar to the Hungarians, Cluj became Cluj Napoca in the 1970s, when the old Roman name of the city was added to emphasize its Dacian-Roman origin.

-The St. Michael's Church dominates the Union Quare, surrounded by Baroque, Gothic, Renaissance and NeoClassical buildings including the Banffy Palace (Cluj - Napoca Art Museum) - arguably Romania's most representative Transylvanian-Baroque structure.
+The St. Michael's Church dominates the Union Square, an area surrounded by Baroque, Gothic, Renaissance and NeoClassical buildings, among which the Banffy Palace - arguably Romania's most representative Transylvanian-Baroque structure.
 Flanking the church on the south side is a 1902 equestrian statue of the 15-th century ruler, Matei Corvin.
 In the southwest corner of the square stands Hotel Continental, built in 1895 in an eclectic style combining Renaissance, classical and baroque elements.
 During World War II, the hotel served as the German military headquarters in Transylvania.
-Across the square, you can visit the Hintz House, which served as Cluj's first and longest-running pharmacy (1573-1949) and is now home to Pharmacy Museum of Cluj-Napoca
+On the other side of the square is the Hintz House, former home of Cluj's first and longest-running pharmacy (1573-1949), now Pharmacy Museum of Cluj-Napoca

 Address: Piata Unirii